 Absolute truth is an essential belief and basis of behavior for those who believe in a God who cannot lie and forbids falsehood.
 Academic honesty is the application of the principle of truth in the classroom setting.
-Academic honesty includes the basic premise that all work submitted by students must be their own and any ideas derived or copied from elsewhere must be carefully documented.

 ^{}Note on late assignments: I will not accept late assignments in this class.